tsesaihung/email-service/README.md

-# email-service
+# search email application

-    - How to run the application:
+    How to run the application:

     1) Make sure you have docker running in your local machine and docker compose installed in your machine